PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/Kubernetes-cluster-api-capi-an-introduction/index.md

 A _MachineHealthCheck_ crd identifies when a node is unhealthy and needs to be replaced.

-### Management Cluster Components

-The management cluster hosts three distinct types of components namely

-#### Cluster API Core Manager

-This controller manager is responsible for managing the lifecycle of the cluster.
-It understands the Cluster, Machine, MachineDeployment and MachineSet resources which are used to declare a cluster without any specific infrastructure details.
-The specific infrastructure declaration of the cluster is by other resource types that the bootstrap and infrastructure providers understand.
-These resource instances are referenced from the core CRDs.

-#### Bootstrap Provider

-The purpose of this provider is to generate a cloud-init script that can be used by the infrastructure providers when creating the machines for the clusters.
-It converts a Machine into a Kubernetes Node.
-There can be multiple implementations of this provider and each implementation will have its own CRD.
-The default provider is [CABPK](https://github.com/kubernetes-retired/cluster-api-bootstrap-provider-kubeadm) which uses kubeadm for bootstrapping the cluster.
-CABPK’s main responsibility is to convert a `KubeadmConfig` bootstrap object into a cloud-init script that is going to turn a Machine into a Kubernetes Node using `kubeadm`.
-The infrastructure provider will pick up the cloud-init script and proceed with the machine creation and the actual bootstrap.
-There are also other bootstrap providers such as [CABPT](https://github.com/talos-systems/cluster-api-bootstrap-provider-talos) which is a bootstrap provider for deploying [Talos](https://www.talos.dev/) based Kubernetes nodes.

-#### Infrastructure Provider

-The infrastructure providers provision infrastructure in the target operating environment for the Kubernetes clusters.
-They use the bootstrap configuration created by the bootstrap provider.
-The actual infrastructure provisioned will depend on which provider you use.
-Each provider will have its own CRD implementations (infrastructure specific versions of Cluster, Machine, MachineTemplate).
-For example, The vSphere provider ([CAPV](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere)) will provision components like virtual machines on a vSphere instance.
-The AWS provider ([CAPA](https://cluster-api-aws.sigs.k8s.io/)) will provision components like a VPC, NAT Gateway, EC2 Instances etc. There are providers for Azure, GCP, Packet, Metal3, OpenStack and others.

 ## Using CAPI to Standup Clusters

 The Cluster API thus allows us to standup clusters across multiple infrastructure providers both in the cloud and on-premises.
 The below blog posts go into detail on using CAPI to standup clusters